What is honey?

 Honey is a thick, golden liquid that is produced by bees using the nectar of flowering plants.
 The type of flowers that the bees visit can affect the taste, smell and texture of the honey, resulting in different varieties, such as manuka, acacia, clover and orange blossom.

-While honey is 100% natural, it is still high in sugar with around 5.6g of sugar per teaspoon, and honey counts as a ‘free’ sugar – the type that the NHS advises us to cut back on.
+While honey is 100% natural, it is important to remember it is still high in sugar with around 5.6g of sugar per teaspoon, and honey counts as a ‘free’ sugar – the type that the NHS advises us to cut back on.

-Honey is higher in calories than sugar, but it is also sweeter tasting and so less is usually required.
+Honey is higher in calories than sugar, but it is also sweeter tasting and so less is usually required, making it a good substitute.
+Read more about using honey as a sugar substitute.

 Honey has natural antibacterial properties and its effects on wound healing have been well researched.
+It is a rich source of chemical compounds such as flavonoids which have been reported to have antibacterial, anti-viral, anti-inflammatory and anti-allergenic properties.
 Both laboratory studies and clinical trials have shown that honey is an effective broad-spectrum antibacterial agent.

 Honey may help to stimulate new tissue growth and minimise scar formation which is encouraging for treating those with non-serious wounds, ulcers and burns.